jameshfisher/jameshfisher.com/_posts/2020-01-22-how-to-sort-a-stack-using-one-additional-stack/index.md

 ---
 title: How to sort a stack using one additional stack
+summary: >-
+  We can model "infinite tape" using two stacks.
+Then we can navigate the list in both directions.
+This lets us bubble-sort the list in O(n^2) time.
 tags:
   - ctci
   - programming
   - haskell
-summary: >-
-  We can model "infinite tape" using two stacks.
-Then we can navigate the list in both directions.
-This lets us bubble-sort the list in O(n^2) time.
+  - bubble-sort
+  - stack
+  - sorting
+  - algorithms
+  - data-structures
+taggedAt: '2024-04-12'
 ---

 Question 3.6 of _Cracking the Coding Interview_: